10 Best Ponds and Swimming Lakes for Connecticut Kids

 4. Burr Pond State Park — Torrington

 Enjoy swimming, boating, fishing, hiking around the pond, grilling in the shaded picnic area, or indulging in something from the concession stand.
-No entrance fee for state residents.
+There is no entrance fee for state residents.

-Burr Pond State Park.
+Burr Pond State Park is a perfect place to dip your toes.
 Photo by Kindra Clineff/Connecticut Office of Tourism

 5. Squantz Pond State Park — New Fairfield

 Marked by year-round beauty, Squantz Pond features swimming, picnicking, fishing, boating, hiking, and scuba diving.
 Boat launching is available.
-No admission charge for state residents and the park is open from Memorial Day to Labor Day.
+There is no admission charge for state residents and the park is open from Memorial Day to Labor Day.

 6. Mt.
 Tom State Park — Litchfield

 Go swimming, enjoy a picnic, and hike the 1-mile trail to the stone lookout tower for panoramic vistas.
 The lake offers fishing, scuba diving, and non-motor boating.
 The parking area is limited and does fill out quickly, so plan on arriving early.
-No entrance cost for state residents.
+There is no entrance cost for state residents.

 7. Lake Waramaug State Park — Kent